awsdocs/iam-user-guide/doc_source/tutorial_billing.md

    **Read\-only access**

-   1. Repeat steps 3 through 6\.
+   1. Repeat steps 3 and 4\.

    1. Choose **Select actions** and then select the check box next to **Read**\.
 You do not need to select a resource or condition for this policy\.